Jagadeesh-Akkinenii/AlgoBullsAssignment/README.md

 ## Note:
-I don't know why but "using_alphavan_api.ipynb" often randomly gets errors regarding API calls and running it a few times at the line where it is stopped gives the proper.
+I don't know why but "using_alphavan_api.ipynb" often randomly gets errors regarding API calls and running it a few times at the line where it is stopped gives the proper output.

 ## Edit:
 On searching for the above issue I found that we can make only a specific